Firewall for Freedom

 1. Demand Accountability

-During the 2024 election season, the ACLU of Delaware's voter information hub, VoteDelaware.org, featured candidate questionnaire to help voters learn more about where local and state candidates landed key issues like education equity, immigrants' rights, reproductive freedom, smart justice, and voting rights.
+During election seasons, ACLU of Delaware's voter information hub, VoteDelaware.org, features candidate questionnaire to help voters learn more about where local and state candidates landed key issues like education equity, immigrants' rights, reproductive freedom, smart justice, and voting rights.

 As newly elected officials begin their new terms, their responses will remain accessible right here.
 We must continue to hold our leaders accountable for campaign promises to protect and expand civil liberties for all Delawareans, and make sure they remain committed to the values they pledged to fight for.